 - Owners must conduct fire risk assessments in flats, common areas of HMOs, maisonettes and sheltered accommodation; manage hazards and actively prevent fires.
 Landlords must also ensure that tenants can exit the property safely.

-We recently interviewed Ceri Flavell, Watch Manager in the Protection (Fire Safety) Department of Shropshire Fire and Rescue Service, concerning the Regulatory Reform Order.
+We interviewed Ceri Flavell, Watch Manager in the Protection (Fire Safety) Department of Shropshire Fire and Rescue Service, concerning the Regulatory Reform Order.
 The full account can be found here.

 - Regulations detail that there must be at least one smoke alarm in a highly frequented room for general daytime living (i.e. the lounge).